Soccer-Juve's Serie A title hopes ended by 2-1 loss at Genoa

 The home fans exploded with joy, knowing that the three points boosted their sides chances of preserving their Serie A status.

-Juventus, who have already qualified for next season's Champions League, remain fourth on 69 points.
 Genoa are 19th with 28 points, just one point away from the safety zone with two games remaining.
+They next travel to third-placed Napoli on May 15 before hosting Bologna the following week.

 (Reporting by Anita Kobylinska in Gdansk, editing by Pritha Sarkar)